Nidhi397/Python-Projects/README.md

-# learning_git
+# My Python Projects
-Repository to learn how to use GitHub
+This Repository contains the personal projects i built using the Python Programming Language.